-Stress may be may bring a positive or negative effect, depending on how it is handled.
+Stress may bring a positive or negative effect, depending on how it is handled, but one thing is for sure, it is a silent killer.
 Stress response may be beneficial in protecting the body.
-However, stress has its harmful effects, which may become a serious chronic condition if not well managed.
-When the body becomes triggered too easily, or there are too many stressors at a go, it can undermine one’s mental and physical health and become harmful.
-Feelings of stress tend to increase the number of stressors.
+However, stress has harmful effects, which may become a serious chronic condition if not well managed.
+When the body becomes triggered too easily or too many stressors at a go, it can undermine one’s mental and physical health and become harmful.
+In addition, feelings of stress tend to increase the number of stressors.

-When someone faces a challenge or a threat, they have a partly physical response.
+When someone faces a challenge or a threat, they partly respond physically.
 The body activates resources that help it either stay and confront the challenge or seek safety as fast as possible.

 Acute stress is short-term and is more common and often develops when people consider the pressures of events that have recently occurred or face upcoming challenges soon.
 Usually, this stress will reduce or disappear once somebody resolves the stressing issue.
 It’s often due to a new stressor and tends to have a simple and possible easy solution.
 Even if the situation may be difficult, there’s always a possible way to get rid of the stress or get a solution.

-Acute stress does not cause a lot of damage as long-term, chronic stress.
+Acute stress does not cause much damage as long-term, chronic stress.
 Short-term effects may include tension headaches and an upset stomach, and a moderate amount of distress.
 However, cumulative acute stress over longer periods can become chronic and harmful.

 2. Chronic stress